ODM2/h2outility/README.md

 #### H2O Utility Installer ####

-To create a new installer, simply open the command prompt in the root folder, then run the following commands:
+To create a new installer for an updated H2O Utility, merge your changes into this branch.
+Update the installer.cfg file to include any added packages, and change any other parameters that may be out of date.
+Then simply open the command prompt in the root folder, then run the following commands:

 ```sh
 source windows_venv/Scripts/activate.bat